 Selecting Auto for this feature will enable the motherboard to automatically detect the maximum Transaction Layer Packet (TLP) size for the connected PCI-E device, allowing for maximum I/O efficiency.
 Selecting 128B or 256B will designate maximum packet size of 128 or 256.
+If possible, select max payload size to 256B.
 The options are 128B, 256B, and Auto.